cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **1/8" Drill Bit (n.):** 1.
 The label on the perpetually vacant slot in the drill bit set.
 2.The bit that you use for everything.
 3. You bought ten at the start of the season, but they have all mysteriously disappeared by the week before bag.~Joseph Smith

+**1” Open End Wrench (n) :** Tool used by Drive team, (see Mechanical) to disassemble (see Magic Smoke) Classmate Driver Station during field set up.
+Sometimes preceded by, “Show us how you shake your thing” and immediately followed by “It must be a programming issue?”~tr6scott

 **2nd Year Veteran (n.):** See Rookie, but with a little more experience.~EricH

 **3/4" Wrench (n.):** see Hammer~Joseph Smith